 The information about the remaining available energy in each part of the network is called the energy map and could aid in prolonging the lifetime of the network.
-We could represent the energy map of a sensor network as a gray level image as the one illustrated in Figure 1, in which light shaded areas represent regions with more remaining energy, and regions short of energy are represented by dark shaded areas.
-Using the energy map, a user may be able to determine if any part of the network is about to suffer system failures in near future due to depleted energy [Zhao et al., 2002].
-A monitoring node is a special node responsible to collect information from the sensor nodes.
-Typically, this node is named observer or end user and it is interested in obtaining information from the sensor nodes about the observed phenomenon.
-The choice of the best location for the monitoring node can be made based on the energy map.
+We could represent the energy map of a sensor network as a gray level image, in which light shaded areas represent regions with more remaining energy, and regions short of energy are represented by dark shaded areas.
+Using the energy map, a user may be able to determine if any part of the network is about to suffer system failures in near future due to depleted energy [17].
+The knowledge of low-energy areas can aid in incremental deployment of sensors because additional sensors can be placed selectively on those regions short of resources.
+The choice of the best location for the monitoring node can be made also based on the energy map.
+A monitoring node is a special node responsible for collecting information from the sensor nodes.
+Typically this node is named observer or end user and it is interested in obtaining information from the sensor nodes about the observed phenomenom.
 We know that nodes near the monitoring node probably will spend more energy because they are used more frequently to relay packets to the monitoring node.
-Consequently, if we move the monitoring node to areas with more remaining energy we could prolong the lifetime of the network.
-The knowledge of low-energy areas can also aid in incremental deployment of sensors because additional sensors can be placed selectively on those regions short of resources.
-Routing protocols can take advantage of the available energy information in each part of the network as well.
+Consequently, if we move the monitoring node to areas with more remaining energy, we could prolong the lifetime of the network.
+Routing protocols can also take advantage of the available energy information in each part of the network.
 A routing algorithm can make a better use of the energy reserves if it selectively chooses routes that use nodes with more remaining energy, so that parts of the network with small reserves can be preserved.
 It can also form a virtual backbone based on connecting high energy islands.
+Other possible applications of the energy map are reconfiguration algorithms, query processing, data fusion, etc. In fact, it is difficult to think of an application and/or an algorithm that does not need to use an energy map.
 Therefore, the energy map is an important information for sensor networks.
 However, the naive approach, in which each node sends periodically only its available energy to the monitoring node, would spend so much energy due to communications that probably the utility of the energy information will not compensate the amount of energy spent in this process.
 For that reason, better energy-efficient techniques have to be devised to gather the information about the available energy in each part of a sensor network.